soot-oss/soot/index.md

 We have some documentation on Soot in the [wiki](https://github.com/Sable/soot/wiki) and also a large range of [tutorials](tutorials) on Soot.

-# How do I obtain the nightly builds
+# How do I obtain the nightly builds?

 Nightly builds of soot can be obtained from [nightly build](http://ssebuild.cased.de/nightly/soot/).
 The "soot-trunk.jar" file is an all-in-one file that also contains all the required libraries.
 The "sootclasses-trunk.jar" file contains only Soot, allowing you to use manually pick dependencies as you need them.